Contact Us |

 Q: Does AP credit count toward the major?A: No, AP credit does not count toward the major.
 Q: Do FWIS courses count toward the major?
 A: Yes, some FWIS courses can count toward the major, but not all.
 Pre-approval of the FWIS course in question must be granted in writing by the English UG chair/pre-approved prior to any registration period.
 FWIS courses do NOT count toward English major core/distribution requirements.
 Q: What are departmental core/distribution courses?A: “Departmental core/distribution courses” refer to the groupings of field courses required for the major (pre-1800; pre-1900; and noncanonical).
 Core/distribution courses should be taken at the 300 or 400/capstone level with the exception of noncanonical courses, which can be taken at the 200, 300, or 400/capstone level.
-ENGL 210/211 may be qualified for pre-1800/1900 requirement.
+ENGL 210/211 may be qualified for the pre-1800/1900 requirement by the department as needed.
 Creative writing courses and FWIS courses do NOT count toward core/distribution.
 Consult website for approved core requirements by semester.
 Q: What counts toward the pre-1800 requirement?A: Courses with majority emphasis in the period before 1800 taken in the English department.

 Q: What are departmental major core/distribution courses?
 A: "Departmental major core/distribution courses" refer to the required sequence of English 200; English 300; and a 400-level capstone course.
 (Students who matriculated prior to Fall 2009 are not required to take a 400-level capstone course.)
 Q: What is overall course load?A: “Overall course load” refers to the total credit hours required of majors.
 Q: Do foreign language literature courses count for the English major?A: Students may petition the DUS for up to 2 foreign language literature courses to count toward total hours for the major.
 They do not meet department core requirements.

 Q: What is Distinction in Research and Creative Works?